-We are pleased to welcome Mitchell Grocery Corporation, located in Albertville, Alabama, a wholesale grocery distribution center serving more than 200 independent supermarkets in the Southeast, into the FMI family as our newest member.
+We are pleased to welcome Freed's Supermarket to the FMI family.
+Starting in 1925, Freed’s Supermarket has a long history in the meat and grocery business.
+The fourth generation is now working at this single store independent operator.
 Be part of an international network of retailers, wholesalers and suppliers working together to improve the food industry and benefit from FMI services and expertise.
 Learn More

 Asset Protection - FMI offers multiple initiatives in the areas of loss prevention, risk management, workplace safety, crisis management, technology, and overall asset protection; people, reputation and property.Learn More